gugan009/bindassdeal/frontend/README.md

 For registration: input cannot be empty, password must be equal to confirm password and password length must be greater than 5.

+For cloning this project use "git clone https://github.com/gugan009/bindassdeal.git"